SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 82c310f8-de2f-46f2-8e1a-edb6055d6e69
-description: "Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange 2016."
+description: "Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange 2016."
 ---

 # Clean up or delete items from the Recoverable Items folder

-Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange 2016.
+ **Summary**: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange 2016.

-The Recoverable Items folder (known in earlier versions of Exchange as the dumpster) exists to protect from accidental or malicious deletions and to facilitate discovery efforts commonly undertaken before or during litigation or investigations.
+The Recoverable Items folder (known in earlier versions of Exchange as  *the dumpster*  ) exists to protect from accidental or malicious deletions and to facilitate discovery efforts commonly undertaken before or during litigation or investigations.

 How you clean up a user's Recoverable Items folder depends on whether the mailbox is placed on In-Place Hold or Litigation Hold, or had single item recovery enabled: